vernak2539/words-byvernacchia/src/content/blog/2023/05/astro-content-collection-month-and-year-pages.md

 If I were to add some posts in January 2024, Astro would then generate a `/blog/2024/01/index.html` page.

-Last, but not least, let's display the posts for said year and month on the page.
+Lastly, we have to display the posts for said year and month on the page.

 ```astro
 ---